energywebfoundation/origin-247-sdk/README.md

 For questions and support please use Energy Web's [Discord channel](https://discord.com/channels/706103009205288990/843970822254362664)

-Or reach out to our contributing team members
+Or reach out to us via email: 247enquiries@energyweb.org

--   TeamMember: email address@energyweb.org

 ## EW-DOS